-Rodolfo Carosi graduated at Pisa University and is a full professor at the Univerisity of Torino (Italy) since 2011.
-He is specialized in structural geology and tectonics, with a special focus on the evolution of modern and ancient orogenic belts spanning from the Himalaya, Antarctica, Alps, southern China, Albania, Spain to Sardinia and Northern Apennines.
+Rodolfo Carosi graduated at Pisa University and is full professor at the Univerisity of Torino (Italy) since 2011.
+He is specialised in structural geology and tectonics, with a special focus on the evolution of modern and ancient orogenic belts spanning from Himalaya, Antarctica, Alps, southern China, Albania, Spain to Sardinia and Northern Apennines.

 Aims of researches include understanding the (1) growth and collapse of orogens, (3) continental transpression tectonics, (3) deformations, metamorphism and exhumation of deep-seated rocks, (4) strain and kinematics of high-strain shear zones.

 My expertise lies in Tectonics, Regional Geology (geological mapping and synthesis) and Structural analysis including microstructures, outcrop and regional scale.
 Structural analysis is performed also by microstructural investigations, relations between deformation and metamorphism, finite strain and vorticity of the flow.
 Recently quantitative oriented studies include numerical simulation of high-strain shear zones and a mathematical approach on deformation.